Same-sex marriage in Cuba: Changes to the Family Code

 Before the legalization of same-sex marriage in September 2022, article 2 of the Cuban Family Code restricted marriage to "a man and a woman".
 It also did not recognize same-sex marriages performed outside of Cuba.

-In early March 2019, shortly after the constitutional referendum, the government launched a public consultation process on a new family code that would include provisions recognizing same-sex marriage.
+In early March 2019, a few days after the constitutional referendum, the government launched a public consultation process on a new family code that would include provisions recognizing same-sex marriage.
 In May 2019, it was announced that the Union of Jurists of Cuba was working on the new code, with a source stating that "Cuba is working today on the elaboration of a new Code of the Family, with the challenge of including the diversity of family institutions and problems of the social scenario".
 A draft family code legalizing same-sex marriage was presented in September 2021.
 It was approved unanimously by the National Assembly on 21 December 2021, and published in the Official Gazette on 13 January 2022.
 The text was under public consultation from 15 February to 6 June 2022.
 79,000 meetings were held across Cuba in which about 6.5 million citizens participated, according to official data.
 The government reported that 61% of the responses to the consultation were in favor of same-sex marriage.
-During the consultation process, some LGBT activists criticized holding a referendum on the issue of same-sex marriage, arguing that minority rights should not be put to a public vote.
-The government said that it did not want to impose same-sex marriage by force against the public's will.
+During the consultation process, some LGBT activists criticized holding a referendum on the issue, arguing that minority rights should not be put to a public vote.
+The government said that it did not want to "impose same-sex marriage by force against the public's will".

 Article 201 of the code describes marriage as a "consensual union of two people", and chapter 3 of the code allows same-sex couples to adopt.
 The code also ensures greater protection for children and adolescents, the co-responsibility of parents in their education, and strict equality of rights between men and women.
 It also guarantees the right of minors not to be the object of exclusion, violence or parental neglect, and establishes a uniform marriageable age at 18 for men and women.
-Final approval by the Assembly occurred on 22 July 2022, with the code put to a referendum on 25 September 2022.
-Approximately 67% of voters approved the changes to the code, making Cuba the first communist state to legalize same-sex marriages and the 32nd worldwide.
-President Díaz-Canel signed the new code into law on 26 September, and it took effect the following day when it was published in the Official Gazette.
+Final approval by the Assembly occurred on 22 July 2022, with the code put to a referendum on 25 September.
+Approximately 67% of voters approved the changes to the code, making Cuba the first communist state and the 32nd country in the world to legalize same-sex marriage.
+President Díaz-Canel signed the new code into law on 26 September, and it took effect the following day upon publication in the Official Gazette.
 The first same-sex marriage in Cuba was performed on 5 October 2022 in Manzanillo.